Travelling Sumatra: Everything You Need to Know (Insider’s Travel Guide and Tips)

 I tried many different apps and learning methods, but the one that really helped me become more fluent was “Duolingo.”

-Culture in Sumatra
+Cultures in Sumatra

 Batak Toba dance